Duke Road Racing Rankings: 2019 season

 The Duke Road Race Rankings gets fired-up for its 18th Championship season with the opening round of 2019 the KDM Hire Cookstown 100 Road Races on Friday and Saturday 26 & 27 April, which also kick-starts the Irish Road Race season.

-Reigning Champion, Mullingar's Derek McGee will commence the defence of his title at what is the first of a total of 25 rounds, as the Duke Rankings organisers warmly welcome back two rounds at the unique Oliver's Mount Course in July and September, after a 12-month sabbatical.
+Reigning Champion Mullingar's Derek McGee will commence the defence of his title at what is the first of a total of 25 rounds.
+The Duke Rankings organisers welcome back two rounds at the unique Oliver's Mount Course in July and September, after a 12-month sabbatical.